vusec/inspectre-gadget/experiments/scanner-eval/README.md

 separate `README` file.
 You can refer to the content of the `Dockerfile` for the exact commands.

+> **NOTE:**  If you want to reuse our targets, you can skip steps 1. and 2. and
+> use the lists provided in `entrypoints/linux-6.6-rc4/`.

 ### 1. Create a VM dump

 `vm/README.md` explains how to create a memory dump from a running Linux VM.